umass-gis/workshops/content/basics-qgis/tutorial.md

 #### Data Source 1: Historical Redlining
 {:.no_toc}
 Holyoke and Chicopee were mapped by Home Owners' Loan Corporation between 1935 and 1940 - the very program that originated the term “redlining” to describe reputedly ‘hazardous’ neighborhoods that mortgage lenders should avoid at all costs.
-The project [Mapping Inequality: Redlining in New Deal America](https://dsl.richmond.edu/panorama/redlining/#loc=13/42.182/-72.631&mapview=graded&city=holyoke-chicopee-ma) has georeferenced the maps and made them available to the public as downloadable data (in shapefile and geoJSON format).
+The project [Mapping Inequality](https://dsl.richmond.edu/panorama/redlining/) has georeferenced the maps and made them available to the public as downloadable data (in shapefile and geoJSON format).
 The website is an interactive mapping platform that is a great learning tool in itself, but we're going to download just a selection of this data.

 #### Data Source 2: Contemporary Demographics (+ Politics)
 {:.no_toc}
 In order to explore how the population of Holyoke and Chicopee have changed over time, we'll take a look at the most recent election data from the precincts in these areas, along with data from the 2010 Decennial Census.
 The project [OpenPrecincts](https://openprecincts.org/ma/) is a great place to look for processed election data.
 The level of processing is variable by state, but for Massachusetts the data is excellent.
-The same data (for MA) can be found on the [Metric Geometry and Gerrymandering Group's (MGGG) GitHub repository](https://github.com/mggg-states/MA-shapefiles).
+The same data (for MA) can be found on the Metric Geometry and Gerrymandering Group's (MGGG) [GitHub repository](https://github.com/mggg-states/MA-shapefiles).

 ### 1. Download the data
 {:.no_toc}